MohammadAzhdari/CRUD_Example_CQRS_CleanArchitecture_WithTest/README.md

 Test Library:
 - Include Test Class For Validating Customer Entity Property

+FluentApi:
+- fluentAPi implemented for Customer Entity that we can set type of column for dataBase sql server

 Swagger:
 - For Test Api Swagger Implemented In Presentation Project